 - Creating a New, Blank Data Model

 - Reverse Engineering an Existing Database

 - Importing a Model

 - Generating a Physical Data Model

 - Using the Compare and Merge Utility

+- Changing the Database Platform of a Model

 CREATING A NEW, BLANK DATA MODEL

 - 1 Choose File > New. - 2 Select Draw a new data model, and then click OK. - 3 Choose File > Save, navigate to the appropriate directory, enter a file name, and then click Save.